Durenlab/LINGER/docs/scNN_newSpecies.md

 # Other species not in the list
-Here, we provide tutorial for the species which is not included in the given list but in the basic Homer installation:
+Here, we provide a tutorial for the species not included in the given list but in the basic Homer installation.
+You can choose one genome version from the following table based on your data.
 | **Genome Version**  | **Release** | **Description**                                           |
 |---------------------|-------------|-----------------------------------------------------------|
 | tair10              | v6.0        | Arabidopsis genome and annotation (tair10)                |